Sebastian Vettel 2022: Net Worth, Salary, and Endorsements

-The equation between Vettel and teammate Charles Leclerc gave the team enough troubles.
+The equation between Vettel and teammate Charles Leclerc gave the team enough trouble.

 The 2020 season was put on hold due to COVID-19 but Vettel dropped a bombshell regarding his future at Ferrari.
 Sebastian Vettel officially announced that he and Ferrari would not be renewing their contract for 2021 and beyond.
-At the end of the 2020 season, Vettel and Ferrari will part ways.
+At the end of the ?2020 season, Vettel and Ferrari parted ways.

 Sebastian Vettel often competes in charity football matches to raise money for various charitable organizations.